SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_7/Task_7.3.md

 1. to prevent neural networks from getting stuck in local minimas, this is to prevent such an occurrence
 2. if all neurons start at the same weights then all neurons will follow the same gradient and will always end up doing the same thing as one another[^1].

+More on point 2, is to break symmetry.
+If all weights are the same, all neurons in the same hidden layer will compute the exact same output, receive the exact same gradient during Backpropagation, and thus update their weights identically.
+The network would effectively have only one hidden neuron per layer.

 We need non-linearity in neural networks because: "without a non-linear activation function in the network, a neural network, no matter how many layers it had, would behave just like a single-layer perceptron, because summing these layers would give you just another linear function"[^2]